comfino/PrestaShop/docs/comfino.en.md

 ![Configuration](images/en/modules_ps_17.png "Configuration")

 ## CONFIGURATION

 For the module correct work, configuration is required.
 You can do this by click `"Configure"` in module information panel.
-There are a couple of important field that should be filled: `"Api-Key"`, Tax ID.
-There are unimportant fields that have their default values.
+There are a couple of important field that should be filled: `"API key"`.
+The second important field is `"Tax ID"`.
+In the "For developers" section there is a second key field - `"Test environment API key"`.

+Other fields worth attention are:

 * Payment text - this is text that will be showing nearby payment option.
 Default value is `"Pay with Comperia"`
-* Minimal amount in cart - default value is 1000 zł.
+* Minimal amount in cart - default value is 30 zł.
 Value should be number

 ![Configuration](images/en/configuration.png "Configuration")